mozilla-services/socorro-submitter/README.rst

 The submitter will "roll a die" to decide whether to submit to a specified environment.

-If so, it'll pull all the raw crash data from S3, package it up, and HTTP POST it to the collector of the specified environment.
+If so, it'll pull all the raw crash data from S3, package it up into a valid crash report, and HTTP POST it to the collector of the specified destination environment.

 Quickstart